elasekness/BMS500C-2024/Day2.md

 	samtools flagstat [1-10].sorted.bam
  	samtools idxstat [1-10].sorted.bam

-> This command provides some useful information on the number of reads that mapped or didn't map to your reference
-> genome, how many R1 and R2 reads mapped, and how many mates are properly paired with each other. <br>
+> This command provides some useful information on the number of reads that mapped or didn't map to your reference, how many R1 and R2 reads mapped, and how many mates are properly paired with each other. <br>
-> idxstat shows how many reads aligned to each refernce gene. <br>
+> idxstat shows how many reads aligned to each reference gene. <br>
 * Can you get a sense of what the identity of your sample might be from the idxstats information?

 <br>